pavedroad-io/pavedroad/CONTRIBUTING.md

 ```
 aws: add support for RDS controller

-this commit enables controllers and apis for RDS.
+this commit enables controllers and APIs for RDS.
 It
 enables provisioning a RDS database.
 ```